GSA/data-strategy/_posts/2019-07-01-open-energy-data-at-doe.md

 ## OEDI – Cutting Edge Open Data Initiative

-Entering the era of big data and Internet of Things (IoT), the energy community faces a new set of challenges: many researchers have difficulty accessing and utilizing big data and complex data because 1) data can be difficult to find and use, 2) data aren’t publicly available, 3) data are rarely in standard sizes or formats, and 4) large data sets can be costly to store and manage.
+Entering the era of big data and the Internet of Things (IoT), the energy community faces a new set of challenges: many researchers have difficulty accessing and utilizing big data and complex data because 1) data can be difficult to find and use, 2) data aren’t publicly available, 3) data are rarely in standard sizes or formats, and 4) large data sets can be costly to store and manage.

 In July 2018, DOE started the OEDI project to help remove these barriers and improve accessibility for analysts and researchers.
 The platform, built on the foundation of OpenEI, will enable improved open data access and help energy scientists and analysts explore, mash-up, and analyze data.
 The new framework will speed innovation, facilitate rapid computation, catalog data assets, and allow the public to contribute data.

 There are three key components in the OEDI framework:
 * **Cloud Partner Relationships**: Based on a successful federal partnership at NOAA with a variety of cloud hosting vendors, OEDI will build similar partner agreements with all major cloud hosting vendors including Amazon Web Services (AWS), Google, IBM, Microsoft Azure, and Open Commons consortium.
 These partnerships will enable big data to be openly shared with the energy community.
 * **The Data Lake**: OEDI will build a robust data lake in the cloud to enable faster, easier, more advanced analysis and computation to accelerate novel data mash-ups, analysis, and innovation.
-It will support next-generation research and analysis by allowing researchers to analyze big data without making expensive hardware investments (i.e. supercomputer).
+It will support next-generation research and analysis by allowing researchers to analyze big data without making expensive hardware investments (i.e. supercomputers).
 * **The Data Catalog**: In order to easily find available data, OEDI is creating a data catalog that merges data from multiple cloud hosting locations.
-The catalog will include information about the data and data owner, metadata, licensing information, provenance, and links to all relevant data locations (if the data is housed on multiple cloud hosting vendor sites).
+The catalog will include information about the data and data owner, licensing information, provenance, links to all relevant data locations (if the data is housed on multiple cloud hosting vendor sites), and other metadata.
 The catalog will be designed to get users to the data as quickly as possible.

 {:.post-image-box .post-image-box-center}
 ![Concenptual visualization of the OEDI Data Lake)]({{ site.baseurl }}/assets/img/posts/2019-06-28-image005.png "Concenptual visualization of the OEDI Data Lake")